ChrstphrHll/npc_gen/students/Asralyn Rhangyl.md

 ---
 # Asralyn Rhangyl
 ### Description
-- Elf Ranger from Beleriand
+- Elf Ranger from Aldercrown Empire
 - 5th year Assault student in Fiesn
 - long wavy blonde hair that's plain, Pale Blue eyes, and Brown skin
 - Is Magnanimous and Quiet, and has Effectiveness as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes